Shell & SSH¶

 _escape=single_escape_char (Optional)

-The _delim indicates the char (or chars) used to separate each field (If _conflateDelim is true, then 1 or more consecutive delimiters are treated as a single delimiter).
+The _delim indicates the char (or chars) used to separate each field (if _conflateDelim is true, then 1 or more consecutive delimiters are treated as a single delimiter).
 The _fields is an ordered list of types and field names for each of the delimited fields.
 If the _quote is supplied, then a field value starting with quote will be read until another quote char is found, meaning delims within quotes will not be treated as delims.
 If the _escape char is supplied then when an escape char is read, it is skipped and the following char is read as a literal.

 Examples